tgrospic/rholang-idea/README.md

 ### Development

 - setup [IntelliJ dev-plugin prerequisites][idea-dev-setup]
-- open repo in the editor
+- open repo in the editor and import `rholang-idea.iml`
 - generate Java parser from `Rho.bnf` through the file context menu [Generate Parser Code][idea-gen-parser]
-- generate Java lexer from `Rho.flex` through the file context menu [Run JFlex Generator][idea-gen-lexer]
+- generate Java lexer from `Rho.flex` through the file context menu [Run JFlex Generator][idea-gen-lexer] (choose _out_ or _gen_ folder)
+- build the project (choose _IntelliJ SDK_ and language level _8_)
 - create new Plugin Run configuration with default setup
 - run/debug in a separate editor
+- optionally, to keep formatting consistent install plugin for [EditorConfig][editor-config]

 ### Test

-Intellij has provide some test frameworks.These framework do simplified verifying work.
-For more detail you can read [IntelliJ Platform SDK DevGuide
+Intellij has provide some test frameworks.
+These framework do simplified verifying work.
+For more detail you can read [IntelliJ Platform SDK DevGuide][idea-test-guide].
-][idea-test-guide]

 #### How to use